Who was Willard Legrand Bundy?

 Together, they were blessed with two lovely sons: Royal Douglas Bundy (born in 1875 and died in 1940) and Willard Haywood Bundy (born in 1872 and died in 1941).

 In the 1880s, Willard Bundy built the Thousand Year Clock.
-This was a wonderfully designed 3100-piece clock.
-The focus of this clock was to entertain and draw the attention of customers shopping at his jewellery shop.
-This clock was later moved to a museum in Auburn, the Cayuga Museum.
+A wonderfully designed 3100-piece clock.
+The focus of this clock was to entertain and draw the attention of customers shopping at his jewelry shop.
+This clock was later moved to the Cayuga Museum in Auburn.

 On January 19, 1907, Willard Legrand died in Syracuse, New York, after suffering from Pneumonia.
 He was buried in Oakwood Cemetery.
 Even after his death, Willard Legrand Bundy’s inventions continued to impact different workplaces.
 His concept of using a device to clock in and out is still used by other businesses globally.